testdouble/mocktail/docs/faq/mocking_the_subject.md

 this is easy.
 Extracting behavior from a years-old class that's juggling dozens of responsibilities where inter-dependencies abound is never as simple as cut-and-paste.
-And creating new, single-use classes in a codebase dominated by a handful of massive files feels out of place and inconsistent.
-Finally, deviating from the perceived "Rails Way" requires careful thought, and is likely to engender conflict without buy-in from all parties.
-That said, there's no time like the present, as the job only becomes more difficult with time.
+And creating new, single-use classes in a codebase dominated by a handful of massive files will surely feel out of place and inconsistent.
+Finally, deviating from the perceived "Rails Way" requires thoughtful planning, and is likely to engender conflict without winning the buy-in of all interested parties.
+That said, there's no time like the present, because this work willl only become more difficult with time.

 If you've read this far and feel a little hopeless about how to make forward progress wrangling complexity of this scale, it may make sense to discuss